libretro/mupen64plus-libretro-nx/README.md

 A special thanks to the mupen64plus team, the libretro team, and gonetz and those that have worked on GLideN64.

 **Minimum RetroArch version: v1.3.4**

+For information on the options look at the wiki section.